mminnen/submit50/README.md

       rating INTEGER NOT NULL,
       comment VARCHAR,
       username_id INTEGER REFERENCES users,
-      books_id INTEGER REFERENCES books
+      isbn_id INTEGER REFERENCES books
   );

 The website provides the following functions:
 - Register username and password (username must be unique, enforced in the DB)
 - Login and Logout
-- When logged in use a Search function (/Search)
+- When logged in ability to use a Search function (/search), which provides a combination of results (/results)
 - Leave a review
-- An API function (/API)
+- An API function (/api<isbn>)